UltimateForm/mordhau-rcon-suite/README.md

 Make sure your instance is located geographically close to bot for best performance

-#### REQUIRED TABLES (COLLECTIONS)
-(If you don't know how to add tables: https://www.mongodb.com/docs/atlas/atlas-ui/collections/)

-You will need to at least have 2 tables created for playtime titles:
-1. `live_session`: this is where sessions are ephemeraly stored
-   1. while ingame users will have records in this table with their login time
-   2. when users logout of game session time is calculated and record is deleted
-2. `playtime`
-   1. this is where playtimes are stored, in minutes

 #### Ingame features
 - players will have playtime titles appended to their names according to how long they have played on your server
 - playtime titles are replaced by titles added via `.addTag PLAYFABID`